GEO World Magazine

-Executive Vice President, GEO Continuum of Care and GEO Reentry Services
+Executive Vice President, Continuum of Care and Reentry Services, GEO Care

 Mr. Derrick Schofield joined The GEO Group in 2016 after a distinguished career working in state correctional systems in Tennessee and Georgia for the last 26 years.
 He served most recently as Commissioner of the Tennessee Department of Correction (TDOC).
 Prior to that, he served as Warden, Assistant Commissioner and Chief of Staff at the Georgia Department of Corrections.

 While Commissioner, Schofield served as President of the Southern Region of the Association of State Correctional Administrators (ASCA).
 He has been at the forefront of several key issues and sat on the ASCA Racial Disparity Committee, Mental Health and Substance Abuse Committee, Performance Measures Committee, and was a member of the ASCA Executive Committee.
 Additionally he continues to serve as a member of the American Correctional Association (ACA) Standards Committee.

 Mr. Schofield’s commitment to public service took him to the United States Army, where he rose to the rank of Captain.
 He earned a Master’s of Public Administration (MPA) from Columbus State University, and he also graduated from Georgia’s Law Enforcement Command College.
 Mr. Schofield is currently pursuing his doctorate degree from Piedmont International University.